The situation at Birch Grove began when the Board of Education

-This is the first school project of its kind in the state of Connecticut addressing crumbling foundations, and the JCJ team reacted quickly
+This is the first school project of its kind in the State of Connecticut addressing crumbling foundations, and the JCJ team reacted quickly

 The team designed a replacement modular school along with site circulation and amenities on the same site as the existing Birch Grove School.
-The effort continues with the demolition of the existing
+The effort continued with the demolition of the existing

 Birch Grove Primary School after it was discovered the building had a crumbling foundation.